Salamonjoh/NPC-Shop-Market/README.md

-A fork of diK's "Store Block - Create your own Trade Station" mod.
+A fork of the "Store Block - Create your own Trade Station" mod.

 Implements multiple Admin-Only Store blocks that can be used for trading.
 NPC Dummy versions with models from Decorative Pack 1 DLC are included as well for those who want an NPC shop feel.